-- 2. On average, how long does a transfer take after the responsible Member State has accepted responsibility?
+- 1. Is the Dublin procedure applied by the authority responsible for examining asylum applications? - On average, how long does a transfer take after the responsible Member State has accepted responsibility?
 Not available

 Track 5A deals with cases under the Dublin Regulation.
 These cases are not sent to the Distribution Unit but channelled immediately into this track.
-The Dublin Unit had 37 officials at the end of 2019.
+The Dublin Unit had 34 officials in 2020.80